davidajnered/simple-post-preview/readme.txt

 === Simple Post Preview ===
 Contributors: davidajnered
 Donate link: http://www.davidajnered.com/
-Tags: simple, post, preview, category, pushes
+Tags: simple, post, preview, category, push
 Requires at least:
 Tested up to: 3.0.1
-Stable tag: 1.0.1
+Stable tag: 1.1.0

-Simple Post Preview is a multi-instance widget that displays (a part of) the latest post from a category.
+Simple Post Preview is a multi-instance widget that creates a push for the latest post in a category.

 == Description ==

-This widget lets you display the latest post from a category.
+This widget lets you create a push for the latest post in a category.
 It's as simple as activating the plugin, adding it to a widget area and setting it up.

 == Installation ==